Vision-Based Mobile App GUI Testing: A Survey: Automation-Assisted Manual GUI Testing

 Report clustering involves grouping issues within test reports based on their similarity or relevance.
 Clustering enables a better understanding of patterns and trends in issues, helping testing teams focus on resolving similar types of problems, thereby improving issue resolution efficiency.
-Cao \etal \cite{cao2020stifa} introduce STIFA, a crowdsourced mobile test report selection tool that extracts image and text feature information from reports, conducts clustering analysis, and report selection based on the fusion analysis of textual and image data.
-Liu \etal \cite{liu2020clustering} utilize image understanding techniques, employing spatial pyramid matching to measure the similarity of screenshots and natural language processing to calculate textual distances in test reports.
+Liu \etal \cite{liu2020clustering} utilize image understanding techniques, employing spatial pyramid matching to measure the similarity of screenshots and natural language processing (NLP) to calculate textual distances in test reports.
 They perform clustering of crowdsourced test reports based on the obtained text and image features.
-Du \etal \cite{du2022semcluster} introduce SemCluster, which effectively utilizes semantic connections between textual descriptions and app screenshots by building semantic binding rules and executing semi-supervised clustering.

 In cases where a large number of issue reports exist, report prioritization becomes a critical task.
 It involves ranking issue reports based on factors such as severity, impact, and urgency to ensure that the most critical issues are addressed first, thereby minimizing potential risks.
-Feng \etal \cite{feng2016multi} present the use of image understanding techniques to assist in determining test report priorities.
+Feng \etal \cite{feng2015test, feng2016multi} present the use of image understanding techniques to assist in determining test report priorities.
 This method combines a mixture of textual descriptions, screenshot images, and two sources of information to create a hybrid ranking approach.
 Yu \etal \cite{yu2021prioritize} introduce DeepPrior, which considers a deep understanding of app screenshots and textual descriptions.
-It transforms app screenshots and textual descriptions into four different features, including problem widgets, context widgets, bug descriptions, and reproduction steps.
-These features are then aggregated into DeepFeature, comprising Bug Features and Context Features, and DeepSimilarity is calculated based on these features.
+It transforms app screenshots and textual descriptions into four different features.
+These features are then aggregated, and DeepSimilarity is calculated based on these features.
 Finally, report prioritization is carried out according to predefined rules.